-MMFT 690 Internship in Marriage & Family Therapy F; S; Sum 9-15 SH
+MMFT 690 Internship in Marriage & Family Therapy

+F; S; Sum 9-15 SH

 The central goal of this course is to assist students in applying theory, modalities, and methods of therapeutic process to face-to-face counseling sessions.
 Interns will learn the process of proper record keeping, confidentiality, intake processes, and treatment planning.
 Interns will participate in the process of supervision of counseling and case conferencing which are processes that must evolve following graduation from the MMFT program in preparation for licensure and onto clinical practice.
 Interns will be encouraged to integrate theory and practice into their client sessions.
 This class is designed for structured supervision of advanced students in Marriage and Family Therapy.
-Appropriate placement in a clinical marriage and family therapy setting will include 500 hours of client contact hours (250 individual & 250 relational) over a minimum of 3 consecutive semesters, and a total of 100 hours of supervision by an AAMFT Approved Supervisor or AAMFT supervisory Candidate (30 hours of individual supervision and 70 hours of group supervision).
+Appropriate placement in a clinical marriage and family therapy setting will include 500 hours of client contact hours (250 individual & 250 relational) over a minimum of 3 consecutive semesters, and a total of 100 hours of supervision by an AAMFT Approved Supervision .
 Note: Of the 100 required hours, 50 must be live supervision.
 Lab fee: \$125.00 per semester.
 Prerequisite: Permission of MMFT Program Faculty, Clinic director, and Program director.

-MMFT 690A Internship in Marriage & Family Therapy F; S; Sum 3 SH
+MMFT 690A Internship in Marriage & Family Therapy

+F; S; Sum 3 SH

 This course designation is a Pass/Fail course available only during the 4th and 5th semesters of the formal clinic experience in order to complete the required 500 hours for graduation.
 Student interns who have successfully completed a minimum of (3) consecutive semesters of MMFT 690 with a letter grade of A or B and concurrently fulfilled all applicable core competencies, yet have not fully acquired the 500 hours of clinical direct client contact, may opt to enroll in MMFT 690A with the written approval from his/her assigned clinic supervisor and the Clinic Director.
-Even though required clinical hours may be completed midsemester, attendance is key during the full semester.
+Even though required clinical hours may be completed mid-semester, attendance is key during the full semester.